devopsengineerDan/Daniel_project/Backup.md

 ```

 ```
 👉 SOFTWARE ENGINEERING BEST PRACTICE

+🎯 SECURITY: gitignore files with security keys and use OTP message to manage payments when consuming apis from payment application system.
+🎯 DOTFILES

 ### 1. Adhere to Programming Language Standard library and Style of writing code.
 ### 2. Adhere to Software Design Principles and Patterns.